 SOLIHULL will fall silent this Sunday to remember those who gave their lives for our freedom.

-As well as paying tribute to fallen servicemen and women, this year also marks 100 years since the Battle of Passchendaele.
+As well as paying tribute to fallen servicemen and women, this year also marks 40 years since the Falklands conflict.

-The Mayor of Solihull, Councillor Stuart Davis, was in Touchwood and Mell Square alongside Solihull Royal British Legion selling poppies to shoppers on Saturday (November 4).
+The Mayor of Solihull, Councillor Ken Meeson, and Mayoress of Solihull, Annette Meeson was in Touchwood and Morrisons in Solihull town centre alongside Solihull Royal British Legion (RBL) selling poppies to shoppers on Saturday, November 5.

 The Mayor said: “It was a pleasure to join Poppy Appeal volunteers from the Solihull Royal British Legion at their stalls in Touchwood and Morrisons and to lay a wreath at Knowle Parish Church, following a remembrance service.